fred2bd/Mlbd_assignment/README.md

 # Mlbd_assignment
-Mlbd_assignment sample application shows a list of pictures by calling https://picsum.photos/v2/list? api.
-The application uses paging 3 library to pagination purpose, has response caching system so the user can use the app offline.
-User can download the images into the internal storage through the app and also can share the image link with other applications available in the device.
+- Mlbd_assignment sample application shows a list of pictures by calling https://picsum.photos/v2/list? api.
+- The application uses paging 3 library for pagination purpose.
+- Response caching system is implemented so the user can use the app offline.
+- The user can download the images into the internal storage by the app.
+- The user can share the image link with other applications available in the device.
+- The Application supports portrait and landscape Ui.
+- The application supports dark and light modes.

 ## DefaultConfig
 - minSdk 24